Effective Personal Protective Equipment Program

 All levels of an organization from senior management to the front-liners must all participate and commit to the implementation of a good PPE program.

-It’s more than just a general procedure, a Personal Protective Equipment program that is fully practical includes the following:
+Because it’s more than just a general procedure.
+Basically, a Personal Protective Equipment program that is fully practical includes the following:

 - Risk assessment